Spherical tokamak: Aspect ratio

-The limiting factor in reducing beta is the size of the magnets.
+One limiting factor in improving beta is the size of the magnets.
 Tokamaks use a series of ring-shaped magnets around the confinement area, and their physical dimensions mean that the hole in the middle of the torus can be reduced only so much before the magnet windings are touching.
 This limits the aspect ratio, $A = R/a$, of the reactor to about 2.5; the diameter of the reactor as a whole could be about 2.5 times the cross-sectional diameter of the confinement area.
 Some experimental designs were slightly under this limit, while many reactors had much higher A.